-- Applying them to products like those mentioned above, and selling them on Etsy or your own website (think flamingo themed mugs for bachelorette parties, floral covered pillowcases for home decor, or notebooks with your watercolor washes across the front)
+- Applying them to products like those mentioned above, and selling them on Etsy or your own website.
+Maybe flamingo themed mugs for bachelorette parties, floral pillowcases for home decor, or notebooks with your watercolor washes across the front!

-- Licensing your artwork with a licensing agent or company that builds brand partnerships (a bit more difficult to get started in, but it frees you up entirely to just create while a licensing agency helps secure jobs and projects for you)
+- Licensing your artwork with a licensing agent or company that builds brand partnerships.
+This is a bit more difficult to get started in, but it frees you up entirely to create while a licensing agency helps secure jobs and projects for you.

 So, if you’re ready to dig into the HOW, even if its just for creating cards for yourself or friends, join me for my upcoming Free 3-Day Email Challenge below!